josemyg/vestacp-jitsitemplate/readme.md

 `/home/<username>/conf/web/ssl.<jitsi_domain>.crt`

-Change the template on Jitsi's domain to Jitsi in VestaCP
+Change the template on Jitsi's domain to Jitsi in VestaCP (apache2 and nginx)

 ### NAT configuration (Only if neccesary)